sarahstoneB/DevOps-Interview-Questions-2/General-DevOps/General Questions.md

 ##### What is your career objective?
   My passion is breaking down the barriers and building and improving processes, so that the development and operations teams work better and smarter.
   That’s why I love DevOps.
 It’s an opportunity to be involved in the entire delivery system from start to finish.

+##### What are you looking as a DevOps Engineer?
+  A challenging environment that pushes me everyday, with a fun and laid-back, non-toxic company culture, and the ability to be the best I can be.

 ##### Project:
   One of the projects I workn on is a web application called AVA.
 AVA is a bot which helps the customer by answering their questions either by the text or through voice.